Agility training is a great way to both physically and mentally stimulate your dog.

-Intermediate Atlanta Dog Agility Training:
+Intermediate Atlanta Dog Agility Training

-Advanced Atlanta Dog Agility Training:
+Advanced Atlanta Dog Agility Training

 Use a simple ladder and lay it down flat on the ground.
 Lure the puppy with a treat over the rungs.
-Teaching a puppy to run through a ladder is an exercise that makes him more conscious of his rear end and how to use it efficiently.
-Building rear end awareness will pay off in your future agility training.
-It will help with teaching the puppy’s jumping and confidence building on and over obstacles.
+This exercise will make him more conscious of his rear end and how to use it efficiently.
+Building rear end awareness will pay off in your future agility training and will help with teaching the puppy’s jumping and confidence building on and over obstacles.

 “We signed up our Pembroke Welsh Corgi puppy, Maxx, for the Atlanta Dog Trainer Beginner Agility class in late 2018.
 That very positive experience led to signing him up for the Intermediate Agility class in early 2019 and as of my writing this, we now eagerly await the offering of the Advanced Agility class.
 Our little guy was already fearless and pretty confident, but these two classes, under the excellent tutelage of Diane Culpepper, put him over the top in both categories.